For a faster, more profitable home sale

 The long hours of daylight in the summer impart a particular sweetness to carrots, kohlrabi and many other types of vegetables.

-Every summer, gardeners partake in "giant vegetable" contests, where the winners are revealed at the Alaska State Fair.
+Every summer, gardeners partake in giant vegetable contests, where the winners are revealed at the Alaska State Fair.
 This fair takes place in Palmer and goes from mid-August to September.

 The Matanuska-Susitna Valley holds world records for giant kohlrabi, kale, rutabaga, turnips, broccoli and cabbage.
 The largest recorded cabbage was 138.24 pounds at the 2012 Palmer Fair.